 Fuzzy peaches and their smoother cousins, nectarines, are delicious, but can be a challenge to grow in cooler climates.
 However, success comes with a bit of effort and the right conditions—few summer fruit crops are as rewarding.

 How to Grow

-Dwarf trees can also be grown freestanding in containers filled with soil-based compost, such as John Innes No. 3.
-Bare root trees are planted in the winter; container-raised trees can be planted any time if kept well watered afterward.
+Dwarf trees can also be grown freestanding in containers filled with soil-based compost.
+Bare root trees are planted in the winter; container-raised trees can be planted any time if kept well-watered afterward.
 All varieties prefer rich, well-drained, slightly acidic soil with a pH of 6.5–7.0.
-Prepare the ground before planting by digging in plenty of organic matter, such as garden compost.
+Prepare the ground before planting by adding plenty of organic matter.
 To prevent silver leaf infecting wounds, prune only when the trees are in active growth during spring and summer.

 Protection and Pollination

 During late winter the trees need protection from rainfall to help prevent peach leaf curl.
 They also require protection from frost.
 Container-grown trees can be brought under cover.
 Outdoor, fan-trained trees should be covered with bubble insulation or plastic sheeting and garden fabric.
 When the flowers start to open, remove the covers on bright, dry days to allow insects to pollinate them, which is necessary for fruiting.
 If the weather remains wet, you’ll need to pollinate the flowers by hand, using a soft brush.